Aditya0257/fintransact/README.md

 ## Contributing

-We welcome contributions from everyone!
+I welcome contributions from everyone!
 If you are interested in contributing to this project, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.